JonathanUhler/Plant-Tracker/DOCUMENTATION.md

 Request	: "REQ_plantInfoOnStartup" // Requests information such as the number of plants, plant names, etc. when the iOS app first connects

 Response : "RES_plantInfoOnStartup" // Gives some basic infomation about the plants (no sensor information) to the iOS client

+Request : "REQ_addNewPlant" // Add a new plant with its name and sensor ID information
 ```